syncfusion-content/windowsforms-docs/WindowsForms/System-Requirements.md

 ---
 layout: post
-title: System Requirements in WindowsForms - Syncfusion
+title: System Requirements in Windows Forms - Syncfusion
-description: Checkout and learn here all about the system requirements needed to use Syncfusion WindowsForms Components.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion Windows Forms Components.
 platform: WindowsForms
 control: General
 documentation: ug